Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Introduction

 Classical Cartan calculus, understood as the calculus of vector fields $\mathfrak{X}(M)$ and differential forms $\Omega^\bullet(M)$ on a manifold $M$, is an ubiquitous language for differential geometry.
 Its structural identities are the graded commutators of the contraction operator $\iota$, the exterior derivative $d$ and the Lie derivative $L$.
 Namely, for $X,Y\in\mathfrak{X}(M)$, we have:

 The exterior derivative plays a geometric generating role.
 Together with the contraction, which is a linear-algebraic operation (that is, at the level of bundles, not necessarily sections), it recovers the Lie derivative and also the Lie bracket as a derived bracket.
-Furthermore, the exterior derivative gives rise to the de Rham cohomology.

 A very natural question is whether there is an analogous framework for symmetric differential forms and what it might be helpful for.
 This would first mean finding analogues to the exterior derivative, the Lie derivative and the Lie bracket satisfying similar properties.
 Surprisingly, the only precedent we are aware of is the definition of a symmetric bracket in \cite{CroGSST} (later geometrically interpreted in \cite{LewACD}), which was used, by mimicking the explicit formulas in the usual setting, to define a symmetric differential and a symmetric Lie derivative \cite{HeydSD}.
 We have found no justification that these are the only possible or even reasonable choices, no exhaustive study of the structural identities analogous to \eqref{eq:Cartan-calculus} and, beyond the symmetric bracket \cite{LewGISP, Lewbook}, neither a full geometric interpretation nor a significant application.